philipdev/accounting/README.md

 # Accounting for small business

 ## Objectives
-* A spring boot and angular learing exercise for myself.
+* A spring boot and angular learning exercise for myself.
 * To use as an invoicing and accounting application
 * Complying with Belgian tax and accounting rules.
 * To do double entry accounting